cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-operator-family.md

 ## Compatibility

-`CREATE OPERATOR FAMILY` is a Greenplum Database extension.
+`CREATE OPERATOR FAMILY` is a Cloudberry Database extension.
 There is no `CREATE OPERATOR FAMILY` statement in the SQL standard.

 ## See Also